Who is R'Bonney Gabriel, the winner of Miss Universe 2022 crown?

 R’Bonney Gabriel of the United States was crowned Miss Universe 2022 at a glittering ceremony held in New Orleans, Louisiana, on 14 January 2023.
-Gabriel, 28, created history as not only the oldest winner of the pageant, but also the first Filipino-American to win.
+Gabriel, 28, created history as the oldest winner of the pageant.

 Venezuela’s Amanda Dudamel was named the 1st runner-up, while Dominican Republic’s Andreína Martínez was the 2nd runner-up of the 71st Miss Universe competition.